uukelele-scratch/pyanimecli-fork/README.md

 1. **Python 3.11+**
 2. **VLC Media Player:** Must be installed and accessible from your system's PATH.
 [Download VLC](https://www.videolan.org/vlc/)
 3. **Required CLI Utilities:**
+   * `ffmpeg/ffplay` Must be installed and accessible from your system's PATH.
    * On **Linux/macOS**: `wget`
    * On **Windows**: `curl` (comes pre-installed on Windows 10+)